Introduction

 - Developer Guide: how the editor is put together, how to write custom components, how to extend the editor with your own operators and windows.

-- Reference: feature flags, configuration, file paths.
+- Reference: configuration, file paths.

 - Open Challenges lists what we have not built yet but want to.
 If you came here looking for something to hack on, start there.